Urinary incontinence often takes a “back seat” to other problems caused by the patient’s neurologic condition1

 Hear real BOTOX® patients, who also happen to be healthcare professionals, share their experiences living with urinary incontinence due to a neurologic condition and BOTOX® treatment.

-Dr. W. Snowman
+Dr. W. Snowman, MD, MPH

 Urologist living with multiple sclerosis (MS)

-Margie O’Leary, RN, BSN, MSN
+Margie O’Leary, RN, MSN, MSCN

 Certified multiple sclerosis (MS) nurse